Nantou, Formosa | 2022 New Arrival

 Pinglin, Formosa 2019

-Buddhas Hand Premium and this tea are from the same tea farm but this one is a later pick, which means bigger leaves and roasted more times than the other, which leads to more comforting sensations as you drink.
+Buddhas Hand Premium and this tea are from the same tea farm but this one is a later pick, which means bigger leaves and therefore more aroma.
+Plus it was roasted more times than the other, bringing upmore comforting sensations as you drink.
 We highly recommend to compare these two Buddhas hand variations and see how harvest season and roasting technique can create such nice variations from the same cultivar.

 Tel.
 089 / 5506 9988